immersive-arts/Sparck2_Documentation/docs/reference/nodes/Beamer.md

 ## Important Notes

+!!! bug "Known Issues"
+    - On Windows systems, the calibrattion is not working when max's gfxengine is set to its default setting 'glcore'.
+The node will respond with a warnning message and ask to switch to 'gl2'.
+This will require a restart of max.
+Save your work before switching.

 !!! warning "Calibration Requirements"

     - Calibration files must be saved before the calibration button becomes active
     - All calibration files are stored in `~/_assets/_projectors`
     - Ensure the correct projector resolution is set before enabling calibration
-    - The calibration process requires a physical calibration model (OBJ format)
+    - The calibration process requires a calibration model in OBJ format that represents the real world object against which the projector is calibrated and referenced to.

 !!! info "File Locations"